How CMPA supports Canadian doctors and patients

-The Canadian Medical Protective Association (CMPA) is an integral part of the multifaceted Canadian healthcare system.
-Within this system, our role is to advise and assist Canadian doctors with medico-legal matters related to their practice, on behalf of our members to compensate patients injured as a result of negligent medical care (fault in Québec), and to advance patient safety.
+The Canadian Medical Protective Association (CMPA) is an integral part of the Canadian healthcare system.
+Our roles are: to assist Canadian doctors with medico-legal matters related to their practice; on behalf of our members, to compensate patients injured as a result of negligent medical care (fault in Québec); and to advance patient safety.

 - conducting patient safety-related research, which informs our educational resources and which we share with healthcare stakeholders

 - delivering educational resources and accredited safe medical care learning opportunities to doctors and their teams

 - advocating for system improvements that advance healthcare delivery

 CMPA is here to protect the professional integrity of our members and proactively work with them to deliver safe medical care.

 Learn more about CMPA’s work, how we are funded, and how we compensate patients.